-4. INSTRUCTOR ROLE (9 QUALITY INDICATORS) Quality Indicator Evidence/Comments/Notes 4.1 Presence and Engagement: The instructor regularly participates in the course, provides timely feedback, and engages with students on a routine and predictable schedule. #RSI #ESSENTIAL 4.2 Student Needs: The instructor works to recognize & address the diversity of student needs, e.g. , accommodations for students with disabilities, the need for flexibility to combine study with multiple other commitments and obligations. #DEI #ESSENTIAL 4.3 Course Management: The instructor creates course structures, patterns and interactions that are organized to improve understanding;

-resolves course-related issues in a timely manner; proactively addresses problems as they emerge; and is responsive to student concerns. #RSI #ESSENTIAL 4.4 Instructor Page: The instructor's background information, photo, contact information, communication expectations, and office hours are provided in a way that establishes a welcoming environment and emphasizes key course information. #DEI #ESSENTIAL 4.5 Communicating Expectations: The instructor's plan for interacting with students during the course is clearly stated, including what students may expect from instructor in terms of regular communication, receiving responses to questions, and grading.
+Quality Indicator Evidence?
+Comments 1.1 Presence and Engagement: The instructor regularly participates in the course, provides timely feedback, and engages with students on a routine and predictable schedule. #RSI #ESSENTIAL 4.2 Student Needs: The instructor works to recognize & address the range of student needs, e.g., accommodations for students with disabilities, the need for flexibility to combine study with multiple other commitments and obligations. #SAS #ESSENTIAL 4.3 Course Management: The instructor creates course structures, patterns and interactions that are organized to improve understanding; resolves course-related issues in a timely manner; proactively addresses problems as they emerge; and is responsive to student concerns. #RSI #ESSENTIAL 4.4 Instructor Page: The instructor's background information, photo, contact information, communication expectations, and office hours are provided in a way that establishes a welcoming environment and emphasizes key course information. #SAS #ESSENTIAL 4.5 Communicating Expectations: The instructor's plan for interacting with students during the course is clearly stated, including what students may expect from instructor in terms of regular communication, receiving responses to questions, and grading.
 4.6 Available, Flexible and Responsive: The Instructor is available, flexible, and responsive to students.
 The instructor is regularly available for virtual office hours and consultations, using a variety of communication tools.
-The instructor notes how office hours can be used and why these are important for students to take advantage of. #RSI #DEI #ESSENTIAL 4.7 Technology Competency: The instructor demonstrates technological competency in using Blackboard, the University's LMS, and other tools to facilitate the learning experience.
-4.8 Grading Policies and Criteria: The instructor provides information on grading policies, including consequences of late submissions, in the syllabus or in assignment descriptions.
-The instructor clearly articulates the criteria for grading assignments. #RSI 4.9 Effective Feedback: The instructor provides effective and timely feedback to students.
-Feedback promotes a growth mind-set, and is specific, transparent, actionable, and frequent. #RSI #ESSENTIAL 5.
-COMMUNITY AND ENGAGEMENT (5 QUALITY INDICATORS) Quality Indicator Evidence/Comments/Notes 5.1 Student Engagement and Expectations: The instructor offers collaborative opportunities for student engagement, and clearly states conaborative opportunities for stadent engagement, and cicarry states : expectations for participation in discussion forums, group work, and other
+The instructor notes how office hours can be used and why these are important for students to take advantage of. #RSI #SAS #ESSENTIAL 1.7 Technology Competency: The instructor demonstrates technological competency in using the University's LMS, and other tools to facilitate the learning experience.
+4.8 Grading Policies and Criteria: The instructor provides nformation on grading policies, including consequences of late submissions, in the syllabus or in assignment descriptions.
+The instructor clearly articulates the criteria for grading assignments. #RSI

+Quality Indicator Evidence?
+Comments 4.9 Effective Feedback: The instructor provides effective and timely feedback to students.
+Feedback promotes a growth mind- set, and is specific, transparent, actionable, and frequent. #RSI #ESSENTIAL

-5.2 Inclusive Classroom Climate: The instructor creates an inclusive, supportive, and engaging climate.
-The instructor facilitates positive communication with students, creates and promotes respectful interaction, with specific efforts made to include students with disabilities and students from other marginalized groups. #RSI #DEI #ESSENTIAL 5.3 Professionalism: The instructor clearly states and reinforces appropriate academic and professional behaviors for online students throughout the course, including netiquette guidelines.
+5. COMMUNITY AND ENGAGEMENT (5 QUALITY INDICATORS) Quality Indicator Evidence?
+Comments 5.1 Student Engagement and Expectations: The instructor offers collaborative opportunities for student engagement and clearly states expectations for participation in discussion forums, group work and other course activities. #RSI #ESSENTIAL 5.2 Inclusive Classroom Climate: The instructor creates an inclusive, supportive, and engaging climate.
+The instructor facilitates positive communication with students, creates and promotes respectful interaction, with specific efforts made to include students with disabilities and students from other marginalized groups. #RSI #SAS #ESSENTIAL 5.3 Professionalism: The instructor clearly states and reinforces appropriate academic and professional behaviors for online students throughout the course, including netiquette guidelines.
 5.4 Help and Support: The instructor encourages students to contact them when questions arise.
-The instructor provides an information list and/or links for online learning resources (tutorials, models, examples, on-campus resources, or offices) to students in the online classroom. #RSI #DEI #ESSENTIAL 5.5 Community: The instructor creates informal opportunities for students to build rapport with each other and with instructor throughout the course.
-Community-building activities might include icebreakers, introductions forum, water cooler forum, etc. #DEI 6.
-CONTINUOUS IMPROVEMENT (2 QUALITY INDICATORS) Quality Indicator Evidence/Comments/Notes 6.1 Course Feedback: The instructor provides students with multiple opportunities to provide descriptive feedback on course design, course content, course experience, and ease of online technology.
+The instructor provides an information list and/or links for online learning resources (tutorials, models, examples, on-campus resources or offices) to students in the online classroom. #RSI #SAS #ESSENTIAL 5.5 Community: The instructor creates informal opportunities for students to build rapport with each other and with instructor throughout the course.
+Community-building activities might include icebreakers, introductions forum, water cooler forum, etc. #SAS

+6. CONTINUOUS IMPROVEMENT (2 QUALITY INDICATORS) Quality Indicator Evidence?
+Comments 6.1 Course Feedback: The instructor provides students with multiple opportunities to provide descriptive feedback on course design, course content, course experience, and ease of online technology.
 The instructor acts on this feedback.
 6.2 Reflective Practice : The instructor frequently reviews the course design and evaluates the effectiveness and content & teaching of their online course, implementing changes.
 Intentionally integrating feedback to improve the overall learning environment. #ESSENTIAL